TodePond/DreamBerd/README.md

 }
 ```

-Make sure to make the number of equal signs equal for better readability!
+Make sure to make the number of equal signs is equal for better readability!
 ```java
 ========== correct.db ========== // ok
 function strange() => {